flisanp/ms1-ceramic-studio/README.md

 #### HTML Testing
 https://validator.w3.org/
+No errors or warnings to show.

 #### CSS Testing
 https://jigsaw.w3.org/css-validator/
+No errors or warnings to show.

 # Deployment
 To deploy this page to GitHub Pages from its GitHub repository, the following steps were taken: